open-ephys/onix-docs/source/Hardware Guide/Commutators/index.rst

 Coaxial Commutators
 ===================================
-Active, near-zero torque commutators to prevent tether twisting during freely moving recordings with headstages and/or miniscopes.
+Active, near-zero torque commutators prevent tether twisting during freely moving recordings with headstages and/or miniscopes.
 This page provides a very brief overview of the commutators; for a more extensive walkthrough, please follow the documentation link for `Commutators